 The Blessed Solanus Canoe the Wabash is a Diocesan pilgrimage celebrating Blessed Solanus Casey on his feast day, July 30th.

 We will pass by the towns of Andrews and Lagro on our way from Huntington to Wabash.
-We will also have a chance to visit the Hanging Rock National Natural Landmark which towers nearly 75 feet above the Wabash River.
+We will also have a chance to visit the Hanging Rock and Wabash Reef National Natural Landmark.
+Haning Rock towers nearly 75 feet above the Wabash River.
+The National Parks Service calls Wabash Reef "one of the best known fossil reefs in the world."

-Our Canoe pilgrimage will cover 18-19 miles on the Wabash River which has the distinction of being the state river of Indiana.
+Our canoe pilgrimage will cover 12.5 miles (we have shortened the trip to leave out the last 7 miles to Wabash.
+The river speed is much slower this summer than in 2019 and we did not want people out on the river for more than 6 hrs.)
+The Wabash River has the distinction of being the state river of Indiana.
 Livery service will be provided by Rustic Rivers Outfitters.
 All participants will be provided with either a canoe or kayak and will be shuttled back from Wabash to Huntington at the conclusion of our canoe trip.
-Cost is $60 / person which includes rental for a canoe or kayak, paddle and life vest.
-It also includes breakfast, and shuttle service from Wabash to Huntington.
+Cost is $60 / person which includes rental for a 2-person canoe, paddle and life vest.
+It also includes a hotdog / ice cream cone from Interurban Ice Cream and shuttle service from Lagro to Huntington.

 We invite all those completing 8th-12th grades in the spring of 2020 to attend our first ever Blessed Solanus Canoe the Wabash on Thursday, July 30, 2020.